 - Superior interpersonal and communication skills (oral and written)

-- Business acumen, strategic planning, and resource management skills
+- Business Acumen, strategic planning, and resource management skills

-- Event planning
+- Event Planning

-- Ability to supervise and work as a team member
+- Ability to work as a team member

 Education and/or Experience

-Bachelor’s Degree or greater and related experience and or training.
+Bachelor’s Degree or greater and related experience and/or training.